SimonCB765/NeuralNetworkTraining/README.md

 There can be examples that are left out of all three datasets, e.g. if T_f = 0.5, E_f = 0.2 and V_f = 0.2.

+For default extraction references are expected to be in the form of : "ReffedElement": {"$ref": "#/definitions/VariableIndexer"}
 Putting a reference directly into an object is possible, e.g.:
     "Schema": {
         "description": "Variables to convert to a one-of-(C-1) encoding, where C is the number of categories.",